e-j-w/SpecFitter/README.md

 ## Description

 A spectrum viewer and fitter app, suitable for gamma-ray spectroscopy or similar work.
 Uses [GTK](https://www.gtk.org/) to provide smooth rendering and (hopefully) an easy to understand interface.
+This is a hobby project, things should mostly work but all the typical disclaimers apply.

 ## Screenshot